How To Build a Successful SaaS Product Using Open Source

 By now, I’m sure it’s clear how open-source software and code can be invaluable for SaaS business models.
 Why reinvent the wheel when the code you need for your product already exists?

-Simply take what you need from an open-source library to save time and then modify it as necessary to fit your needs.
+Simply take what you need from an open-source library to save time and modify it as necessary to fit your needs.

 Another term we want you to keep in mind is “open-source framework.”
 An Open-source framework means a network of developers produces the templates for software development to speed up the software development process.
 What now?